Bitcoin sees fresh split-second spikes as analysts say 'almost time' for BTC uptick

 Popular Twitter account TechDev focused on Fibonacci levels and Bitcoin’s behavior around them — this year, so far, has conformed exactly to the standard rubric.

-That analysis feeds into a prediction of the current cycle topping out at up to $300,000.
+That analysis feeds into a prediction of the current cycle topping out at around $300,000.

 In previous comments, TechDev agreed that it was “almost time” for Bitcoin’s relative strength index (RSI) to see a comeback of its own, with price following.